Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Shortcomings of Bluetooth Devices

-Another thing to consider about Bluetooth medical alert systems is that they absolutely have to be connected to a secondary device, like a smartphone with a cellular connection, or a home base system with WiFi to stay connected to a call center that will send help when an alert is received.
+Another thing to consider about Bluetooth medical alert systems is that they have to be connected to a secondary device, like a smartphone or a home-based system with Wi-Fi.
+This will help you stay connected to a call center that will send help when an alert is received.

 Peace of Mind for Caregivers

-Medical alert systems are not only helpful for the users, but also for their caregivers and family members.
+Medical alert systems are helpful for both the users and their loved ones.
 With the ease of setting up Bluetooth and their reliable connections, caregivers can focus more on other tasks and issues.

 Future of Bluetooth Medical Alert Systems